 Monetization and the “premium” of freemium come in the form of in-app purchases.

-Digital content and services can be sold within apps, and it’s remarkably easy for users to spend money within an app.
+Digital content and services can be sold within apps, making it remarkably easy for users to spend money.

-Freemium is frequently encountered in mobile games, but it is quickly becoming the most common business model across most apps.
+Freemium is a standard business model in mobile games, and it is quickly becoming the most prevalent across most apps.

-For example, a lot of apps will keep most of their most desired content behind some form of payment.
+For example, many apps will keep their most desired content behind some form of payment.

 This allows them to use their app as a demo of sorts.